NormalUhr/yihua-zhang/_posts/2022-11-26-fairness-reprogramming-neurips22.md

     </div>
 </div>
 <div class="caption" style="color: #999; font-size:16px; padding: 2px;">
-    Figure x.
+    Figure 8.
 Gradient-based saliency map visualized with GRAD CAM of different methods.
 The highlighted zones (marked in red) depicting regions exerting major influence on the predicted labels (non-blond hair v.s. blond hair) in each row, which also depict the attention of the model on the input image.
 </div>